 “At least one out of five participants in the study consumed beer at levels above what is considered safe,” he added.
 Given that the cumulative consumption of beer over a lifetime appears to be a predictor of disease, he believes that it should be taken into account by physicians and urologists when seeing patients.

 The researchers have not yet been able to clearly identify the mechanism responsible for the greater risk of advanced prostate cancer in heavy beer drinkers specifically.

-“We know that acetaldehyde, the first metabolite of ethanol, which is released by alcohol, is a carcinogenic that can promote cancer development by different mechanisms, including interference with DNA replication,” said Karakiewicz.
+“We know that acetaldehyde, the first metabolite of ethanol, which is released by alcohol, is carcinogenic that can promote cancer development by different mechanisms, including interference with DNA replication,” said Karakiewicz.

 Other hypotheses point to the possibility that high alcohol consumption can cause folate deficiency (vitamin B) or lead to immunosuppression that may facilitate the spread of tumors.

 “These mechanisms should apply regardless of the type of alcoholic beverage consumed,” he explained.
 “But we also observed a 25% lower risk of prostate cancer in consumers of spirits, so further investigation of these mechanisms is clearly needed.”